pfroysdon/pfroysdon.github.io/_pages/reading-rack.md

 - [A History of Mathematical Notations](https://amzn.to/4042Dn7) this is a complete history of mathematical notation written by Professor Florian Cajori in 1923.
 This is a fantastic book that I have only read chapters of.
 Originally published as 2 volumes, to present day (100 years later), it is still the most comprehensive treatment of the origins of mathematical notation.
 01/23
 - [How to Lie with Statistics](https://amzn.to/3OpWiz2) This book is a must read for everyone, just to understand how statistics are used to manipulate any narrative.
 The ideas in book are both comical and concerning.
 07/23
 - [Damned Lies and Statistics: Untangling Numbers from the Media, Politicians, and Activists](https://amzn.to/3O2jgLu) Like the previous book, this one is a must read for everyone, and the ideas are both comical and concerning.
 In fact, the author references the prior book as a good starting point.
 The first 3 pages alone should captivate and concern any reader.
 In many places I checked the math, I even wrote Matlab simulations to verify the results, and alarmingly the author is correct.
 For example "the number of child gun deaths have doubled since 1950" the original quote, versus the often (mis)quoted by the media "the number of gun child deaths have doubled each year since 1950".
 Given the second quote, here is the math: define deaths(i=1950)=1, for i=1951:1995, let deaths(i) = deaths(i-1)x2, then deaths(i=1995)= 3.5 e+13.
 That is 3.5 trillion child deaths in the year 1995 alone (not cumulative since 1950, read the quote)!
 Do you see how a mis-quote is not only misleading but simply impossible?!
 07/23
+- [Theory of Games and Economic Behavior - von Neumann](https://amzn.to/3w3ZR7D) This is a challenging book, and it is hard to imagine that Von Neumann wrote the first 600 pages in just a few days.  **There is an easter egg in section 8.3.1 on set theory!**  Read [this biography](https://amzn.to/3wcsT4H) to find out more.
+10/23

 Dover books: these are re-prints of great books that I read during my PhD studies.
 - [Linear Algebra - Shilov](https://amzn.to/42mXqbI)